 How to make boneless ribs:

-- Place the ribs into a baking dish.
+• Place the ribs into a baking dish in a single layer.
 You don’t have to worry about leaving lots of room as they shrink down during cooking.

-- Once the boneless ribs are tender enough to cut easily with your fork you’ll want to uncover them and drain away the juices that have come out during the slow cooking.
+• Once the boneless ribs are tender enough to cut easily with your fork you’ll want to uncover them and drain away the braising liquid that have come out during the slow cooking.

 Not the prettiest of ribs but they sure are tender and meaty!!